totemo/watson/README.md

 Filters are used to ignore query results that don't belong to specific players of interest.
 Results for other players only appear in chat and are never added to the 3-D display.
 By default, no filters are set, meaning that any log query result, will be added to the display.

-To set a filter, use "/w filter add <playername>":
+To set a filter, use "/w filter add" followed by a list of player names:

     /w filter add totemo